fbpx

 1. Compress images: Compressing images reduces the file size of the image, which can help to reduce the load time of a page.
 There are several tools available that can help with image compressions, such as Photoshop, Kraken.io, and TinyPNG.

-2. Resize images: Large images can slow down a website, so it is important to resize images to an appropriate size before uploading them to the site.
+2. Resize images: Large images can slow down a website.
+It is important to resize them to an appropriate size before uploading them.
 This can involve adjusting the dimensions of the image to fit the intended space on the site, or reducing the resolution of the image.

-3. Choose the right file format: Different file formats are better suited to different types of images.
+3. Choose the right file format: Different file formats suit different types of images better.
 For example, JPEG is a good choice for photographs, while PNG is a good choice for images with transparent backgrounds or sharp lines.
 Choosing the right file format for your images can help to reduce the file size and improve the performance of the site.

 4. Use images appropriately: It is important to use images appropriately on a website, as using too many images or using images that are too large can slow down the site.
 It is also important to use appropriate-sized images for the intended space on the site, as using larger images than necessary can also slow down the site.